Snapmaker/SnapmakerCuraPlugin/README.md

 ## How to install (Marketplace)

-TODO
+Wait for approval...

 ## How to Install (Manually)

 - Install Cura 5
 - Download `SnapmakerJ1CuraPlugin` in [release](https://github.com/Snapmaker/SnapmakerJ1CuraPlugin/releases) tab.
+- Unzip downloaded plugin, rename the folder name to "SnapmakerJ1CuraPlugin" (if it has a version suffix).
 - Start Cura applcation.
-Open *Help Menu* -> *Show Configuration Folder*.
-Copy downloaded plugin folder to `plugins` folder.
+Open *Help Menu* -> *Show Configuration Folder*, copy downloaded plugin folder to `plugins` directory.
 - Re-start Cura.

 ## Manual Scripts (for quality maintainers)